NHSDigital/eps-action-sbom/README.md

 # EPS SBOM scanning action

 This workflow generates a Software Bill Of Materials (SBOM) for Python and NPM in a project.
 It also scans these for security vulnerabilities, and reports an error if any are found.
+Reports are uploaded as artifacts.

 Under the hood, it uses `syft`.
 The repository's devcontainer is built, the project is installed, and `syft` then scans the whole container to produce a series of SBOM.
 These are then scanned with `grype`.